Chase Joynt

-Chase Joynt is a Canadian filmmaker, writer, video artist, actor, and professor.
+Chase Joynt is a Canadian filmmaker, writer, video artist, actor, producer, and professor.
 He attracted acclaim as co-director with Aisling Chin-Yee of the documentary film No Ordinary Man (2020), and as director of the film Framing Agnes (2022).
 He won two awards at the 2022 Sundance Film Festival for his work on the latter.

-Career

 Filmmaking

-Joynt has directed a number of short documentary films about gender issues, including I'm Yours (2012), Akin (2012), Stealth (2014), Between You and Me (2016) and a short film version of Framing Agnes (2019).
+Joynt has directed a number of feature and short documentary films, and has worked in fiction filmmaking as well.
 He won the Emerging Canadian Artist award at the 2012 Inside Out Film and Video Festival for Akin; in the same year, he had an acting role in John Greyson's web series Murder in Passing.

 In 2020 he received a grant from Inside Out's Re:Focus Emergency Relief Fund for the completion of a feature film edition of Framing Agnes, which later premiered at the 2022 Sundance Film Festival, where Joynt won both the Audience Award and the Innovator Prize in the NEXT program.
+In 2023, the film was part of the keynote event for the Moving Trans History Forward conference at the University of Victoria, which included a public screening of Framing Agnes and a panel discussion with Jen Richards, Jules Gill-Peterson, Morgan M Page, and Joynt himself.

+No Ordinary Man

+Co-directed with Aisling Chin-Yee, No Ordinary Man (film) was Joynt's first feature film.
+For decades, the life of American Jazz musician Billy Tipton was framed as the story of an ambitious woman passing as a man in pursuit of a music career.
+In No Ordinary Man, Tipton’s story is re-imagined and performed by trans artists as they collectively paint a portrait of an unlikely hero.
+Together, the filmmakers join Tipton’s son Billy Jr. to reckon with a complicated and contested legacy.

+No Ordinary Man was presented at Cannes Docs 2020 as part of the Canadian Showcase of Docs-in-Progress and premiered at the Toronto International Film Festival in 2020.
+IndieWire called the film "an elegant riff on a classic progression that arrives at something transcendent."